 VIP Movement Leaders

-Branford Smith and his high school classmates, who are on the autism spectrum, in 2009, Eva set out to create a nonprofit organization that promotes the independence of young adults in their late teens, twenties and thirties, who are affected by autism.
-As the hallmark of autism is the impairment of communication, Eva envisioned a resource driven, user-friendly social outlet, via the use of multimedia that would enable individuals touched by autism to make invaluable connections.
-It was clear to Eva that with autism being on the rise now is the time for the integration of the Verge of Independence Project.
-On September 23, 2011, Eva was honored by General Mills’ “Feeding Dreams” program for her exceptional contributions to promote education and health on autism.
+and his high school classmates, who are on the autism spectrum, in 2009, Eva set out to create a nonprofit organization that promotes the independence of young adults in their late teens, twenties, and thirties, who are affected by autism.
+As the hallmark of autism is the impairment of communication, Eva envisioned a resource-driven, user-friendly social outlet, via the use of multimedia that would enable individuals touched by autism to make invaluable connections.
+It was clear to Eva that with autism being on the rise now is the time for the integration of the Verge of Independence Project (VIP).
+Since the launch of VIP it has received honors, awards and recognition by General Mills’ “Feeding Dreams” program for the promotion of education and health on autism, Community College of Philadelphia for being selected to lead workshops on autism through the college's Diversity Certificate programs, Joan Shepp's "Woman of Style and Substance Award" for work and impact in the Philadelphia autism community, and the 2019 and 2020 Philadelphia Autism Project Seed Award for outstanding program proposal and demonstrating engagement efforts with the autism community.

 A Philadelphia native, Eva attended schools in the Tri-State area, earning her M.A. in Strategic Communication and Leadership from Seton Hall University in South Orange, New Jersey, and her B.S. in Organizational Leadership/Professional Communication from Philadelphia University.
 Also, a graduate and member of the Philadelphia FBI Community Partnership Program, Eva takes pride and joy in mentoring the next generation of leaders.
 With her passion for communication and education, Eva currently serves on the faculty of three colleges, teaching Communication, Journalism and Multimedia Studies.
-She is also developing a curriculum that will foster the social and communicational deficiencies inherent in people with autism and pervasive developmental disorders.
+Since 2017, Eva has served as Faculty Advisor of the award-winning student-run college newspaper The Vanguard.
+She has developed a curriculum that fosters the social and communicational deficiencies inherent in people with autism and pervasive developmental disorders that are used in the workshops that she curates.

 At four years old in the year 2000, I went to a preschool known as Formative Years where I witnessed my brother perform in his preschool production of the children’s book Swimmy.
 From opening monologue to curtain call, I was entranced into a mystical world that I fell in love with instantly.
 It was from that day that I knew, I had been bitten by the theater bug.
 So much, that I did four years of Drama Club when I was in high school!